Sebastiano-18/Tree-Classifier/README.md

 > **NOTE** 'data/' and 'models/' folders are ignored in Git, so they need to be created locally before running the project
 ----

-## Features
--Train and Evaluate a Random Forest Classifier for tree type prediction -Hyperparameter tuning using 'RandomizedSearchCV'.
--Confusion Matrix and classification report for performance visualization -Save trained model for reuse

 ## INSTALLATION
 1. Clone the Repository
 ```bash